uds-lsv/rc-probing/README.md

 ### Marius Mosbach*, Stefania Degaetano-Ortlieb*, Marie-Pauline Krielke, Badr M. Abdullah, Dietrich Klakow
 ##### Department of Language Science and Technology, Saarland University

-This repository contains code for the [COLING 2020](https://coling2020.org/) paper [A Closer Look at Linguistic Knowledge in Masked Language Models:The Case of Relative Clauses in American English].
+This repository contains code for the [COLING 2020](https://coling2020.org/) paper [A Closer Look at Linguistic Knowledge in Masked Language Models:The Case of Relative Clauses in American English]().

 ## Abstract